 They work in different ways too.
-With a Chromecast streaming stick you use your tablet or phone as a remote control, finding what you want to watch and hitting the ‘Cast’ button – now built into most streaming apps.
+With a Chromecast streaming stick you use your tablet or phone as a remote control.

 A streaming box like Apple TV comes with a separate remote control, and loads its own home screen on your TV when switched on.

-- Cheapest way to get Netflix, YouTube and iPlayer on your TV
+- Cheapest way to get Netflix and iPlayer on your TV

 - Enjoy a serious upgrade without buying a new TV

-- Easy to set-up – just plug into your TV or connect a HDMI cable
+- Easy set-up – just plug into your TV or connect a HDMI cable

-- Access to iTunes, Amazon and Google Play (with certain models)
+- Access iTunes, Amazon and Google Play (with certain models)

 Is there a case for having both?

-Apple TV, Roku and Chromecast streaming devices all have access to Netflix and BBC iPlayer, but so does your Smart TV.
+Apple TV, Amazon Fire and Chromecast streaming devices all have access to Netflix and BBC iPlayer, but so does your Smart TV.
 Here’s what else there is on offer.

 If you’re buying a new large screen TV, it’s most likely to be Smart.
 This will give you access to Netflix, Amazon Instant Video and catch-up TV like iPlayer and All 4.

-But by investing a further £30 on a Roku or Chromecast you can get so much more from your new TV.
+But by investing a further £30 on a Fire Stick or Chromecast you can get so much more from your new TV.
 And if you’re an Apple family, then it’s worth investing that bit more in Apple TV for iTunes.

 Now you know what you need to watch your favourite shows online, get the perfect sound system with our guide on home cinema setup.